Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?

-Additionally, we analyze the response time (delay) that notes take to be created and visible to the users.
-As shown in Fig. \ref{fig:summary_statistics}(a), the delay from tweets to notes is decreasing significantly from 5.21 days (Invisible) to 3.08 days (Visible US, $t=3.511, p<0.001$ ), and to 1.82 days (Visible World, $t=7.763, p<0.001$).
-When moving focus to the response time that notes take to be visible to the \US and world, we find that the delay also decreases (Fig. \ref{fig:summary_statistics}(b)); however, the decrease degree is relatively small from 2.85 days (Visible US) to 2.23 days (Visible World, $t=2.286, p<0.05$).
+Additionally, we analyze the response time (delay) that notes take to be created and displayed to the users.
+As shown in Fig. \ref{fig:summary_statistics}(a), the delay from tweets to notes creation has decreased significantly from 5.21 days (before the roll-outs) to 3.08 days (Visible US, $t=3.511, p<0.001$), and to 1.82 days (Visible World, $t=7.763, p<0.001$), on average.
+When moving the focus to the response time that notes take to be displayed, we find that the delay also decreased (Fig. \ref{fig:summary_statistics}(b)); however, the magnitude of the decrease is relatively small ranging from 2.85 days (Visible US) to 2.23 days (Visible World, $t=2.286, p<0.05$).
 Notably, these response times are significantly longer than the typical half-life of tweets.\footnote{Previous research found that the median half-life of a tweet, \ie, the time it takes before half of all impressions are created, is about 79.5 minutes \cite{pfeffer_half-life_2023}.} This indicates that the Community Notes program's response time may not be fast enough to display notes during the early stages of diffusion, potentially limiting its effectiveness in significantly reducing engagement with misinformation on X/Twitter.